Constitution and Bylaws

 ARTICLE VII – AMENDMENTS

 SECTION 2.
-Any amendment adopted by the General Society of Mayflower Descendants, affecting the work of the Iowa Society, shall become a law of this Society without notice of amendment
+Any amendment adopted by the General Society of Mayflower Descendants, affecting the work of the Iowa Society, shall become a law of the Iowa Society without notice of amendment.

 ARTICLE VIII: DISSOLUTION PROCEDURES

-B. The Society shall comply with the procedures in the Bylaws of the General Society.
+B. The Iowa Society shall comply with the procedures in the Bylaws of the General Society.

 C. All debts of the Iowa Society shall be paid.